znep/query-coordinator/frontend/doc/javascript.md

 company:

 - [socrata-visualizations](https://github.com/socrata/frontend-visualizations), a library of jQuery components that render visualizations.
-- [socrata-components](https://github.com/socrata/styleguide), a library of React components used to render user interface elements.

 These internal libraries are hosted on our private artifactory.